IMPACTED DIESEL MERCEDES VEHICLES

 PROCEEDINGS AGAINST RENAULT AND DACIA

 • On 25 November 2021, Emissions Justice served a writ of summons on Renault S.A., Renault S.A.S., Automobile Dacia S.A., Renault-Nissan B.V., Renault Nederland N.V., and 76 Dutch Renault and Dacia car dealers.
 The writ of summons can be found here.
 Previously, on 25 June 2021, Emissions Justice had requested the Amsterdam district court to extend the period in which Emissions Justice may also initiate a collective action against Renault and Dacia.
-Emissions Justice had to do so because another foundation, Stichting Emission Claim, had already started a collective action against them.
 The Amsterdam district court granted Emissions Justice’s request and extended the time limit by three months.
 The decision can be found here.
 Stichting Car Claim, another foundation, also requested an extension which was also granted.

 • On 29 December 2021, Renault and Dacia appeared in the proceedings.
 However, the car dealers, bar one, failed to enter an appearance and were declared to be at default by the court.